Google SEO Guide

 - Body of the text.
 No brainer, right?
 Remember not to just use the same keywords over and over again.
 Add in modifiers (ex. “best”, “top”)and long-tails.

 - Title.
+Having the keyword in your title will improve your CTR from the SERP.
 (See our title tag guide for more help with writing SEO-friendly titles.)

 - Subheads.
 Subheadings/H2 headings are valuable spots for Google SEO keywords.